 The ACRP Awards Program is one of the many benefits of ACRP membership.
 The Awards Committee encourages you to take this opportunity to recognize individuals for outstanding contributions to the field of career information.
-Announcement of the awards will take place each year, at the ACRP Annual Conference.
+Awards are announced annually.

 As a member in good standing, you may nominate one recipient for each of the following categories.
 (You do not have to nominate someone for every category.)